 The Board of Directors shall consist of at least 9, but not to exceed 15 elected ordinary members, out of whom the majority shall be Singaporean natural persons.
 The Board of Directors elected shall be in office for a term of 2 years at a time.

-19.1.1 The election of the Board of Directors of the Chamber shall be by means of a show of hands to the candidates unless a secret ballot is demanded by any ordinary member.
-A secret ballot shall be taken in such a manner as the Chairman of the Board directs.
+- The election of the Board of Directors of the Chamber shall be by means of a show of hands for nominated candidates unless a secret ballot is demanded by any ordinary member.
+A secret ballot shall be taken in such a manner as the Chairman of the General Meeting directs.
 In the case of an equality of votes, whether on a show of hands or on a secret ballot, the chairman of the meeting shall be entitled to a casting vote.
 The candidates receiving the highest number of votes shall be appointed the Board of Directors.

-19.1.2 All of the directors of the Chamber must retire from the Chamber at the end of the term specified in Article 19.1 and be eligible for re-election without limits by following the procedure necessary.
+- All of the directors of the Chamber must retire from office at the end of the term specified in Article 19.1 and be eligible for re-election without limits by following the procedure necessary.

 among the Members of the Board.